How to Find Missing and Duplicate Elements

 of length N

-, which originally contained the N
+, originally containing the N

-elements [1..N]
+elements from [1..N]

 .